 In every case our firm handles, a Las Vegas burn injury lawyer goes above and beyond in our efforts to maximize the recovery of the injured victims we represent.
 Given the extensive physical, emotional, and financial damages experienced by burn injury victims, however, the need to maximize compensation becomes our primary objective.
 From conducting investigations into the circumstances surrounding your injury to fighting on your behalf during settlement negotiations or trial, our firm leaves no resource or modicum of effort untapped when fighting for the compensation you need.

 Having recovered millions of dollars for the victims we have represented throughout the years, we are confident in our abilities to clearly establish liability and deliver the results our clients require.
-De Castroverde Law Group and our team of Las Vegas personal injury attorneys have successfully represented clients that have suffered severe injuries from preventable fires and accidents.
+De Castroverde Accident & Injury Lawyers and our team of Las Vegas personal injury attorneys have successfully represented clients that have suffered severe injuries from preventable fires and accidents.
 There is no cost for an initial consultation and zero fees unless we win your case.
 Call 702-222-9999 for a free consultation today!

 Wrongful death actions result when one person’s actions lead to the death of another person.
 These cases are often time-consuming and expensive.